-Spring will come!
-During the winter, it’s always good to hatch some plans and decide what to do when the weather warms up.
-As Britain’s second city, Birmingham has an enormous number of things to do.
-We’ve selected 21 of the coolest events in Birmingham this spring 2019.
-There really is something for everyone.
+It’s always good to hatch a plan and decide what to do when the weather warms up.
+As Britain’s second city, Birmingham has

 Curator Rachel Mclean has brought together works from the Arts Council Collection and Birmingham to reveal objects that are sweet and simultaneously sinister.
 This exhibition opened in January at BMAG (Birmingham Museum and Art Gallery) and has received rave reviews online and in the press.